mmebsout/DataCube/README.md

 By default, two accounts are created (admin and public).
 You must be identified to used DataCube.

 ### 2. Search
-Following your account, you can choose more or less files.
+Following your account, you are allowed or not to choose a specific file.
 Admin account has all files.

 ### 3. DataCube
 At the left top, you can see a datacube who represent the file choosen.

 ##### 3.1 Point
 You can click on the DataCube to display a spectre below the datacube.

 ##### 3.2 Lasso
 After one or more point on Datacube, a new option is available (lasso option).
 This option can selected many points to draw one spectre by point.

 ##### 3.3 Slide
 You can selected a slide of DataCube with the first slider.
 The slide selected is displayed with the number but also the maximum number of slides.

 ##### 3.4 Opacity
 You can selected a opacity to display to see the next slide.

 ### 4. Histogramme
 Once file loaded, a histogramme is displayed next to DataCube.
 It represents of count of pixels by physical values of each pixel of picture.

 ### 5. Metadata
 a Metadata block contains all metadata of picture.
 Click on header to display or hide this block.

 ### 6. Description
 This part is stubbed.